waldner/hubic-lib/README.md

 ## Installation

 No special installation needed.
-Just put **`hubic_lib.sh`** wherever you want.
+Just put **`hubic-lib.sh`** wherever you want.
 You have to know the location because you'll have to source it in your script.

 ## Getting started

 - Create an application in your HubiC control panel.
 Name it whatever you want, and use a made-up return URL (eg, http://localhost/).
 It's not used here, but it has to be present.

-- Source `hubic_lib.sh` in your script
+- Source `hubic-lib.sh` in your script

 - Implement a function called `hubic_get_userdef_credentials` that sets some environment variables with suitable values (`hubic_login` and `hubic_pass` you should know, and the others can be found in your HubiC control panel app settings).
 See below.